tcltk/tcl/doc/markdown/NRE.md

 # Example

-The following command uses **Tcl\_EvalObjEx**, which consumes space on the C stack, to evaluate a script:
+The following command uses [Tcl\_EvalObjEx][Eval3], which consumes space on the C stack, to evaluate a script:

 ```
 int